Subscribe to our Newsletter

 Erasmus Medical Centre, located in Rotterdam, the Netherlands, is an international leading academic hospital with a mission for a healthy population and to pursue excellence in healthcare through research and teaching.
 Erasmus MC is a public organisation.
 In 2021 Erasmus MC had 659,317 outpatient visits.
 Erasmus MC posted a financial result of €46 million in 2021.
 Sustainability is visibly on the move at Erasmus MC and the subject is gaining broader support.
 For example, several Green Teams have been set up in the departments.

-In-hospital blood sampling affects a wide range of patients, including those who require frequent monitoring of blood levels for chronic diseases, oncology patients undergoing treatment, and patients needing blood tests for other medical reasons.
-Given that approximately 60% of the Dutch population is diagnosed with at least one chronic disease, a painless home-based blood sampling device has the potential to improve the healthcare experience for a significant proportion of the population.
+In-hospital blood sampling affects a wide range of patients, including those with chronic diseases, oncology patients, and individuals needing routine blood tests.
+Given the prevalence of chronic diseases, the implemented painless home-based blood sampling device addresses the need to significantly improve the healthcare experience for a substantial portion of the population.

 Ailin is a diagnostics-as-a-service platform that enables the diagnosis and monitoring of key health parameters from home through self-sample kits and a cutting-edge diagnostic support platform.

-The proposed solution aims to address the challenges associated with accessing lab tests and to improve the patient experience.
-The aim is to co-develop and co-create a pioneering blood extraction device, setting new standards in painless extraction, environmental impact and enabling the retrieval of large blood volumes.
-This innovative device is focused on optimizing the sampling process to minimize errors and ensure accuracy, improving patient satisfaction and facilitating an end-to-end diagnostics project.
+The proposed solution addresses the challenges of lab test accessibility and seeks to improve patient experience.
+Specifically, it addresses the need for a pioneering blood extraction device, co-developed and co-created to set new standards in painless extraction, environmental impact, and large-volume blood retrieval.
+This innovative device addresses the optimization of the sampling process, minimizing errors and ensuring accuracy, thus improving patient satisfaction and facilitating an end-to-end diagnostics project.

-Patients will benefit from convenient, flexible, and painless testing, transforming healthcare with superior outcomes.
-The device integrates into a holistic diagnostic solution, comprising an at-home lab testing kit and results platform.
-Through this collaboration, the aim is to revolutionize healthcare, enhance patient outcomes, and empower self-care from the comfort of home.
+Patients benefits as the device addresses their desire for convenient, flexible, and painless testing, transforming healthcare with superior outcomes.
+The device also addresses the integration of an at-home lab testing kit and results platform, forming a holistic diagnostic solution.
+Through this collaboration, the solution addresses the broader goal of improve healthcare, enhancing patient outcomes, and empowering self-care from home.